Last updated 09/14/2020

 If you’ve filed a tax return for tax year 2019 or 2018, you don’t need to do anything.
 The IRS will automatically send your payment.
 Social Security recipients, including Social Security Disability Insurance (SSDI), railroad retirees, and Supplemental Security Insurance (SSI) and Veterans Affairs (VA) beneficiaries will also automatically receive a check.

-If you aren’t normally required to file a tax return, you have the option of filing the IRS non-filer form with the IRS.
-You’ll need an email address to create an account.
-You’ll need to provide your full name (and name of spouse, if present), mailing address, date of birth, Social Security number, bank account information (if available), driver’s license or state-issued ID (if you have one), and details for any qualifying children you have.
+If you aren’t normally required to file a tax return, you can get help from an IRS-certified volunteer to file an online form with the IRS.
+To start, you’ll need an email address.
+You’ll also need to provide your full name (and name of spouse, if present), mailing address, date of birth, Social Security number, bank account information (if available), driver’s license or state-issued ID (if you have one), and details for any qualifying children you have.

 9. What if I don’t have an email address?